15 Best Beaches in Ontario for Sun, Sand and Fun

 Although it can be quite challenging to walk through the clay slabs, be careful.

-Ontario beaches have collections of shallow water zones.
-But, Port Dover Beach is the southernmost lake with little to no depth of water.
+Ontario beaches have collections of shallow water zones, but Port Dover Beach is the southernmost lake with little to no water depth.

-This is the reason why the temperature of the water is much higher in the summer, making it one of the top choice for people who can’t swim or go into deep waters.
+This is the reason why the temperature of the water is much higher in the summer, making it one of the top choices for people who can’t swim or go into deep waters.

 There are a lot of sandy beaches in Ontario indeed, but this Ontario beach is reputed for its sandy beaches and beautiful sights.